Procure

 Remember that bidders should not only be evaluated on quality (including social value) and price (or whole life costs, including potential exit costs), but also, in some cases, their economic and financial standing.

-Your organisation should have an existing outcome letter template that can be adapted for each procurement.
-For above threshold procurements ensure to provide feedback to unsuccessful suppliers that is relative to the successful supplier, ensuring you detail where one response was weaker than the other.
-The letter should be as clear and detailed as possible to ensure that the bidder clearly understands where they did not meet the requirements.
+The assessment summary should be as clear and detailed as possible to ensure that the bidder clearly understands where they did not meet the requirements.
 This is important because:

 If you have the capacity, it is good practice to offer verbal feedback sessions to the unsuccessful bidders where they can understand your feedback better and ask questions.